bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

 - [Bitcoin Core #30352][] and [#30562][bitcoin core #30562] policy: Add PayToAnchor(P2A), `OP_1 <0x4e73>` as a standard output script for spending Also #30562

+- [Bitcoin Core #29775][] adds a `testnet4` configuration option that will set the network to [testnet4][topic testnet] as specified in [BIP94][].
+Testnet4 includes fixes several problems with the previous testnet3 (see [Newsletter #306][news306 testnet]).
+The existing Bitcoin Core `testnet` configuration option that uses testnet3 remains available but is expected to be deprecated and removed in subsequent releases.

 - [Core Lightning #7476][]
   - common/bolt12: allow missing offer_issuer_id.
   - BOLT12: reject zero-length blinded paths.